dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 ## Process

 You should include the bare minimum listed in this tutorial, but if you want to produce a more advanced hyptertext narrative, see the [Twine Wiki](http://twinery.org/wiki/twine2:guide) for more details.
-### Deliver

-1. Post the web link of your Twine narrative to the Studio Project feed for the class to review.
-2. Download the Twine file and submit to the Studio Project Dropbox.
-Post the URL to the Studio page for your classmates to review.

-### Discuss